samyeyo/RTBuilder/README.md

 The preferred way to install RTBuilder is to download the latest release package available on GitHub.
 Be sure to download the right platform version as your LuaRT installation, either `x86` or `x64` Just unpack the downloaded archive and extract its content in the folder of your choice.

+#### Running RTBuilder using LuaRT interpreter

+RTBuilder release package provides a compiled LuaRT executable that embeds all dependencies (you can use it as a standalone app, on a USB key,...)
+If you want to modify or extend RTBuilder, you can use the `RTBuilder.wlua` script to launch it with the `wluart.exe` interpreter.

 ## :small_blue_diamond:Documentation

 RTBuilder should be easy to use :